SolarWinds breach and the 2023 SEC lawsuit

 Primary statutes

-The SEC is a regulator for public companies with an important goal of protecting investors and healthy markets.
+The Securities and Exchange Commission (SEC) is a regulator for public companies with an important goal of protecting investors and healthy markets.
 One aspect of investor protection is trying to ensure they have accurate information.

 The SEC says, “We make markets work better.
 Founded to help our country respond to the Great Depression, we’re the agency that protects investors from misconduct, promotes fairness & efficiency in the securities markets, and facilitates capital formation for those looking to hire, innovate, and grow.”
 See SEC homepage, https://www.sec.gov/